Convex clustering via $\ell_1$ fusion penalization: Introduction

-{\bf Connections to Related Work.} In recent years, modified versions of optimization problem~(\ref{criterion-multivariate}) have been studied \citep{Hocking11,Chi-13,tan2015statistical}.
-The modifications include using~$\ell_2$ or~$\ell_{\infty}$ regularization, as well as incorporating weights \citep{pelckmans2005convex,lindsten2011clustering,zhu2014convex}.
-The large sample analysis in the aforementioned papers focusses on showing that if the distance between clusters grows at a sufficiently fast rate, then the corresponding method can separate the groups perfectly.
-Here we consider a completely different perspective and analyze the asymptotics of the clustering approach in the classical sense of \cite{Pollard-81}.
-We study the clustering procedure that is applied to a random sample, and show that it consistently recovers the outcome of corresponding population procedure, which is based on the underlying probability distribution.
+{\bf Connections to Related Work.} \cite{Hocking11}, \cite{Chi-13} and \cite{tan2015statistical} have studied modifications of optimization problem~(\ref{criterion-multivariate}).
+These include using~$\ell_2$ or~$\ell_{\infty}$ regularization, as well as incorporating weights \citep{pelckmans2005convex,lindsten2011clustering,zhu2014convex}.
+The large sample analysis in the papers listed above focusses on showing that if the distance between clusters grows at a sufficiently fast rate, then the corresponding method can separate the groups perfectly.
+Here we consider a completely different perspective and investigate the asymptotics of a clustering approach in the classical sense of \cite{Pollard-81}.
+We study a clustering procedure that is applied to a random sample, and analyze its convergence to the outcome of the corresponding population procedure, which is based on the underlying probability distribution.
+As we point out in Section~\ref{sec.disc}, the general framework of our theoretical analysis has the potential to handle the aforementioned modifications of the optimization problem.

 The criterion in~(\ref{criterion-multivariate}) can be viewed \citep{Hocking11} as a convex relaxation of the hierarchical clustering criterion \citep{Hartigan-75}.
 However, as clustering is a very mature subject, approaches built on several other philosophies are also widely used in practice.
 A detailed review of clustering methods can be found in \citet{Kaufman-09}.
 One of the most popular methods is the k-means algorithm \citep{Macqueen-67}, which follows a partitioning approach for making clusters.
 Other popular partitioning methods, such as PAM \citep{kaufman1990partitioning} and CLARA \citep{kaufman1986clustering}, are based on the k-medoids algorithm.
-Density driven approaches, which provide an effective and flexible framework for clustering, include mixture model based methods, such as \cite{fraley2002model} and \cite{li2005clustering}, as well as non-parametric methods (see \citealt{li2007nonparametric} and the references therein).
-In our empirical analysis we compare the performance of the proposed approach with all of the aforementioned clustering methods.
+Density driven approaches, which include mixture model based methods, such as \cite{fraley2002model} and \cite{li2005clustering}, as well as non-parametric methods (see \citealt{li2007nonparametric} and the references therein), provide a flexible clustering framework, while spectral clustering methods, such as \citep{belkin2001laplacian,rohe2011spectral,shi2009data} perform efficient dimension reduction before segmenting the data.
+In our empirical analysis we compare the performance of the proposed approach with most of the aforementioned clustering methods.

 The~$\ell_1$ penalty, which is extensively used for variable selection \citep{Tibshirani-11}, also finds its use in trend filtering \citep{Tibshirani-13} and high-dimensional clustering problems \citep{Soltanolkotabi12,Witten-10}.
 Another related approach, the fused Lasso \citep{Rinaldo-09,Tibshirani-05,Hoefling-10}, deals with applications having ordered features and checks for local constancy of their associated coefficients.
 This approach penalizes the successive differences of the coefficients. \cite{shen-10,shen-12,ke-13,Bondell-08} have proposed methods based on fusion penalties, which apply to all the pairwise differences of coefficients.
 These approaches can successfully recover the grouping structure of predictors in a high-dimensional regression setup.
 However, the theory developed for these methods focusses on the homogeneity of regression coefficients and cannot be applied in the unsupervised clustering setup considered in this paper.